udaan-iitt/editions/2024_Spring/puppet-show.md

 > Gopi Krishna gives equal attention to every request or query, no matter how trivial it may sound.
 Despite being involved in so many activities, he has always patiently listened and resolved several queries and requests.
 He is always reachable and quite approachable too.
 He is a fair leader and has, on several occasions, managed entire events single-handedly.
 He doesn't like conflict and finds it better to let things pass over rather than confront them.
 I feel he should take a stand no matter what other team members might feel.
 >
-> Once during EPICS Mobile Science Lab - NSS activities, he helped me out with procuring stuff from an under-construction AB2 even though he could have easily asked someone else to do it.
+> Once during EPICS Mobile Science Lab - NSS activities, he helped me out with procuring stuff from AB2 even though he could have easily asked someone else to do it.
 He is quite helpful and mostly knows whom to call to get stuff done.
 (If he doesn't, he makes an effort to fix it nonetheless).
 >
 > I think he did a fairly good job in starting up the Excelsior club despite the lukewarm response.
 He has been quite visible and approachable on campus, which is a major plus point.
 The interesting part is that he sometimes shies away from taking credit and confronting nasty situations.
 I think he has somewhere made peace with the fact that no matter what you do, participation isn't going to be great.
 Despite that, he makes an effort to improve things.
 > \- *Chaitali Karekar*